Get £90 off the Apple Watch series 6 in the Amazon Black Friday sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Apple Watch Black Friday deal: Save £90 on the series 6 smartwatch
+Apple Watch Black Friday deals 2021: Save £90 on the series 6 smartwatch

 Stop what you’re doing, the wearable has a whopping discount today